-Our stunning collection of Mokume Gane rings are all handmade on the premised in our on-site workshop.
+Our stunning Mokume Gane rings are all handmade at our on-site workshop.
 18ct white gold and 18ct yellow or 18ct rose gold are layered alternatively which are then placed between 2 steel blocks and put under 115 pounds of pressure.
-This clamps the layers of metal within the blocks of steel are placed in a kiln and heated for up to 24 hours.
-With the perfect temperature and pressure it results in the golds fusing together as one.
-With one metal successfully fused to the other it creates a strong combination or varying metals.
-After the gold and steel blocks have cooled to a temperature to handle, the metal is removed, and comes out as a solid block which we call a ‘billet’.
+The gold materials fuse together as a result of the perfect temperature and pressure conditions.
+Successfully fusing one metal to another can create a strong combination of varying metals, perfect for everyday rings and wedding rings alike.
+After the gold and steel blocks have cooled to a safe temperature, the metal is removed and comes out as a solid block which we call a ‘billet’.